computorg/computorg.github.io/_pages/submit.md

 ### Other templates

-if you are attached to Jupyter book or do not prefer to use Quarto, you are of course still encouraged to submit to Computo!
+If you are attached to Jupyter book or do not prefer to use Quarto, you are of course still encouraged to submit to Computo!
 A Jupyter-myst template is available that requires more formatting work for production, but author comfort is a priority.

 <div class="publications">